isomerpages/moh-vaccinegov/_locations/clinics.md

 **For booking of appointment for Sinovac vaccine:**<br>
 * Contact the clinic to book an appointment for Sinovac vaccine.
-* 11 Clinic (marked with asterisk) can only accept registration via vaccine.gov.sg.
+* 11 Clinic (marked with asterisk) only accept registration via vaccine.gov.sg.

 ###  **Central**
 <table>